NicklasVraa/ELABorate/README.md

 The most basic functionality is: give the program a netlist, and it will return the circuit equations.
 These equations contain all the information one needs to understand the behavior of the circuit.

 ### **Future Additions**
-- Function for conversion into Thevenin/Norton equivalent circuits.
-- Supporting non-linear components, like diodes, MOSFETs, BJTs using different models like small-signal, etc.
 - Supporting larger structures like ideal-opamps, basic common amplifiers.
 - Subcircuit functionality, where you can package a netlist as a single component to be used in other netlists.
 - Transfer-function-to-circuit functionality where you define a transfer function and get a netlist in return.